 If we run the query without a join, we get every possible combination of the field data for an answer…which often leads to repeat results.

-So we decide which field(s) to use in the join (this is often dictated by the nature of the database), and specify the nature of the join—usually an “inner” join, which shows only results both tables share.
-We create the join the same way as we create a relationship, by dragging from a field in one table to its counterpart in the other—the main difference to the program is, the join only gets “activated” when the query is run, saving time and memory usage.
-There’s also the fact that some joins are only useful at certain points in the database’s operation, so creating a permanent relationship outside the query is unnecessary.
+So we decide which field(s) to use in the join (the nature of the database tells us about this).
+And we specify the join—usually an “inner” join, which shows only results both tables share.
+We create the join the same way as we create a relationship.
+We drag from a field in one table to its counterpart in the other.
+The main difference to the program is, the join only activates when the query runs, saving time and memory usage.
+And some joins are only useful at certain points in the database’s operation.
+So creating a permanent relationship outside the query is unnecessary.

 When we run the query with the join, to filter out repeats, the number of answers becomes more reasonable.
-In many cases, we can use a key field as one of the query result fields, which certainly cuts down on repeats, as a key field has the same effect in a query as it has in a database in general—unique identification of a record.
-But the important point is that table joins will “insist” on reducing if not eliminating repeats, and will do so even more with a key field involved.
+We can use a key field as one of the query result fields, which certainly cuts down on repeats.
+It has the same effect in a query as it has in a database in general—unique identification of a record.
+But the key point is, table joins will “insist” on reducing repeats, and even more with a key field involved.

-It’s been my experience that very few business database-related queries will have no repeat results at all—the data are such that this seems almost impossible.
-But if we can eliminate 95+% of repeat data in a query, only the most massive sets of results will have a significant problem with them.
+Usually, very few business database-related queries will have no repeat results—the data are such that this seems almost impossible.
+But if we can eliminate 95+% of repeats, only the most massive sets of results will have them.